StamusNetworks/suricata-ls-vscode/README.md

 ## Setup

-For the setings on Microsoft Windows, you will need to escape the backslash in the paths you need to enter.
-With a standard Suricata msi installation and a standard installation of the server with ``pip`` the settings look like:
+For the settings on Microsoft Windows, you will need to escape the backslash in the paths you need to enter.
+With a standard Suricata MSI installation and a standard installation of the server with ``pip`` the settings look like:

 * Server Path: ``C:\\Users\\User\\AppData\\Local\\Programs\\Python\\Python310\\Scripts\\suricata-language-server.exe``